alsarmie/DD2414-Documentation/docs/parts/purchased_parts.md

 ### Notes
  1. Purchase at least 5 motors in case one is damaged or fails (somewhat likely).
  2. These are only a representative example of 30A ESC's.
-Any similar product will do.
+Choose a quality product with the same specs as low quality ESC's tend to fail.
  3. Purchase at least 12 ESC's in case some fail / burn up (very likely).
     1. Technically the recommended motors can draw > 30 A, but shouldn't under the design conditions.
     2. Additionally, 40 A ESC's are excessively heavy and more expensive.